-The permittee shall notify the Department of the date when HVHHF operations are completed and shall dispose of or recycle hydraulic fracturing fluids and hydraulic fracturing flowback pursuant to the requirements of this Section.
+The permittee shall notify the Department of the date when high volume horizontal hydraulic fracturing operations are completed and shall dispose of or recycle hydraulic fracturing fluids and hydraulic fracturing flowback pursuant to the requirements of this Section.

-- a) Completion of HVHHF operations occurs when the flowback period begins after the last stage of HVHHF operations.
-The permittee shall notify the Department's District Office by phone and electronic mail within 24 hours after HVHHF operations are completed. - b) Hydraulic fracturing fluids and hydraulic fracturing flowback must be removed from the well site within 60 days after completion of high volume horizontal fracturing operations, except as provided in subsection (c) (Section 1-75(c)(5) of the Act).
+- a) Completion of high volume horizontal hydraulic fracturing operations occurs when the flowback period begins after the last stage of high volume horizontal hydraulic fracturing operations.
+The permittee shall notify the Department's District Office by phone and electronic mail within 24 hours after high volume horizontal hydraulic fracturing operations are completed. - b) Hydraulic fracturing fluids and hydraulic fracturing flowback must be removed from the well site within 60 days after completion of high volume horizontal fracturing operations, except as provided in subsection (c) (Section 1-75(c)(5) of the Act).

-- c) Any excess hydraulic fracturing flowback captured for temporary storage in a reserve pit as provided in Section 245.825 must be either removed from the well site or transferred to storage in above-ground tanks for later disposal or recycling within 7 days after the fluid is first deposited into the reserve pit (Section 1-75(c)(5) of the Act).
-Excess hydraulic fracturing flowback cannot be removed from the well site until the hydraulic fracturing flowback is tested and the analytical results are provided pursuant to subsection (d). - d) Testing of hydraulic fracturing flowback shall be completed as follows: - 1) Hydraulic fracturing flowback must be tested for the presence of volatile organic chemicals, semi-volatile organic chemicals, inorganic chemicals, heavy metals, and naturally occurring radioactive material before removal from the well site, including specifically: - A) pH; - B) total dissolved solids, dissolved methane, dissolved propane, dissolved ethane, alkalinity and specific conductance; - C) chloride, sulfate, arsenic, barium, calcium, chromium, iron, magnesium, selenium, cadmium, lead, manganese, mercury and silver; - D) BTEX; and - E) gross alpha and beta particles to determine the presence of any naturally occurring radioactive materials. - 2) Testing shall be completed on a composited sample of the hydraulic fracturing flowback. - 3) Testing shall occur once per well site at an Agency-accredited or -certified independent laboratory.
+- c) Any excess hydraulic fracturing flowback captured for temporary storage in a reserve pit as provided in Section 245.825 must be either removed from the well site or transferred to storage in above-ground tanks for later disposal or recycling within 7 days after completion of high volume horizontal hydraulic fracturing operations after the fluid is first deposited into the reserve pit.
+Excess hydraulic fracturing flowback cannot be removed from the well site until the hydraulic fracturing flowback is tested and the analytical results are provided pursuant to subsection (d) (Sections 1-75(c)(5) and (c)(8) of the Act). - d) Testing of hydraulic fracturing flowback shall be completed as follows: - 1) Hydraulic fracturing flowback must be tested for the presence of volatile organic chemicals, semi-volatile organic chemicals, inorganic chemicals, heavy metals, and naturally occurring radioactive material before removal from the well site, including specifically: - A) pH; - B) total dissolved solids, dissolved methane, dissolved propane, dissolved ethane, alkalinity and specific conductance; - C) chloride, sulfate, arsenic, barium, calcium, chromium, iron, magnesium, selenium, cadmium, lead, manganese, mercury and silver; - D) BTEX; and - E) gross alpha and beta particles to determine the presence of any naturally occurring radioactive materials. - 2) Testing shall be completed on a composited sample of the hydraulic fracturing flowback. - 3) Testing shall occur once per well site at an Agency-accredited or -certified independent laboratory.
 When no laboratory has been accredited or certified by the Agency to analyze a particular substance requested in this subsection (d), results will be considered only if they have been analyzed by a laboratory accredited or certified by another State agency or an agency of the federal government, if the standards used for the accreditation or certification of that laboratory are substantially equivalent to the accreditation standard under Section 4(o) of the Illinois Environmental Protection Act [415 ILCS 5].